SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture1_Course_Overview_and_Relational_Model.md

     real world

 2. flat file storage problems
-    1. data intergrity
+    1. data integrity
     * How can we ensure that the artist is the same for each album release
     * What if someone overwrites the album year with an invalid string
     2. implementation perspective
     * parser program is complicated to impl
     3. durability
-    * what if your machine crashes when updaing a record
+    * what if your machine crashes when updating a record

     > That's why we need DBMS.
 So we don't need to handle this complexity in our application code